-If you don’t like to blog, don’t have time to blog, or have a huge resistance to blogging – you are not alone!
-Many people feel pressure to blog, begrudgingly do it out of obligation, outsource it, or avoid it as much as you can.
+If you don’t like to blog, don’t have time to blog, or have a huge resistance to blogging–you are not alone!
+Maybe you feel pressure to blog, do it only because you feel you have to or avoid it as much as you can.
 Maybe you outsource the whole. damn. thing.

 Or, maybe, you love blogging too?
 (If so, I’d love to know!)

 Many of my colleagues and clients have amazing businesses helping people eat better, exercise more, incorporate more mindfulness into their days, sleep better, learn how to cook, have more energy, eat more intuitively, eliminate foods they’re intolerant to, and generally become healthier.
 They are great at motivating and inspiring their clients and prefer the dynamic of working with people 1:1 or in groups, rather than on a computer.

 I admit I’m a bit of an “oddball” health and wellness pro (nutritionist, to be exact) who considers myself to be a “blogger.”

 This article is not going to scold you for not blogging, nor or extoll the virtues of blogging.
 Nope!

 It’s not going to tell you how important blogging is, nor how beneficial it can be for your business.
 Nope!

 It’s not even going to show you how to make blogging as painless as possible.
 (Nope!)

 It’s just about why the heck I bother so much.

 Let me count the ways.